jneubert/skos-history/sparql/jel/README.md

 [deleted_concepts (aggregated)](http://zbw.eu/beta/sparql-lab/?endpoint=http://zbw.eu/beta/sparql/jelv/query&queryRef=https://api.github.com/repos/jneubert/skos-history/contents/sparql/deleted_concepts.rq&oldVersion=2008-10&newVersion=2017-01) | All deleted concepts (from 2008-10 on)

-### Technical queries
+### Technical background information

-_NOTE: JEL download files do not come with version identifiers.
-The downloads on http://zbw.eu/beta/external_identifiers/jel/ carry version dates and identifiers, which reflect to (rather arbitrary) time of the download.
-Because the files were extracted from RDFa, some of the version strings carry language tags and must be referenced as, e.g., `"2012-09"@en`._
+_NOTE: The original JEL download files do not come with version identifiers.
+The Linked Data downloads on http://zbw.eu/beta/external_identifiers/jel/ carry version dates and identifiers, which reflect to (rather arbitrary) time of the download.
+Because the files were extracted from language-specific RDFa pages, some of the version strings carry language tags and must be referenced as, e.g., `"2012-09"@en`._

 Query | Description
 ------|------------